parcel-bundler/lightningcss/website/pages/bundling.md

 ## Bundling order

 When `@import` rules are processed in browsers, if the same file appears more than once, the _last_ instance applies.
 This is the opposite from behavior in other languages like JavaScript.
-Lightning CSS folllows this behavior when bundling so that the output behaves the same as if it were not bundled.
+Lightning CSS follows this behavior when bundling so that the output behaves the same as if it were not bundled.

 ```css
 /* index.css */